 served perfectly with rice or Farata hence it is a local dish.

-Gateau Piment, or chili cakes are small fried balls consisting of split peas, green chilies and herbs.
-They are spicy snacks which are crunchy on the outside and soft in the inside and are consumed during either breakfast or as a snack during the tea time.
-You will find them going around in the streets and markets in the island.
-They are cheap and addictive and can be consumed in the form of a spicy sandwich served in baguettes with butter.
+Gateau Piment, or chili cakes, are small fried balls made from split peas, green chilies, and herbs.
+These spicy snacks feature a crunchy exterior and soft interior, and people enjoy them for breakfast or as a tea-time snack.
+You can find them sold throughout the streets and markets on the island.
+They remain affordable, addictive, and can be served in spicy sandwiches on baguettes with butter.

 As an island, Mauritius has a variety of fresh seafood and octopus curry is not the least among them.
 This dish is aromatic and full of flavors and it is prepared in a spicy Creole sauce with garlic, ginger, turmeric, and local spices.
 It is perfect with rice or bread; any seafood enthusiast should not miss it.
 To have a full Mauritian experience, most Mauritius Tour Packages have

-Mauritian biryani, which can be prepared with marinated chicken, beef or seafood, onions and garlic, spongy rice, potatoes as well as spices is a celebratory food.
-This biryani is cooked in big pots and served at family gatherings and it has its own flavor as it is cooked locally.
-The biryani in Mauritius is not just another mouthful; it is an occasion whether being served at a local party or restaurant.
-When you visit with your friends or family, do not forget to do it as a part of your meal plans.
+Mauritian biryani, made with marinated chicken, beef, or seafood, onions, garlic, spongy rice, potatoes, and spices, serves as a celebratory dish.
+People cook this biryani in large pots and serve it at family gatherings, creating a distinct local flavor.
+In Mauritius, biryani represents more than a meal—it marks an occasion, whether at a local party or restaurant.
+When you visit with friends or family, include it as part of your meal plans.

 Pineapple and Chili and Salt Street Side Delicacy